 When my twin sister told me about an approach called “conscious parenting” that the teachers at her toddler’s Montessori school recommended, I was intrigued.
 Essentially, it’s a parent-centric parenting philosophy.
 Based on the idea that the problem isn’t the kids, but our own “unconsciousness” as parents.
 The focus is always on the parents, rather than the child’s behaviour.
 In order to “fix” our children, we should first fix ourselves.

 The most popular voice of this school of thought is Shefali Tsabary, known as “Dr. Shefali,” a New York-based clinical psychologist, author and international speaker born in Mumbai, who looks like a Bollywood movie star and oozes inspiration.
-Oprah is quoted on the cover of Tsabary’s The Awakened Family as saying “[Dr. Shefali is] so evolved that her ideas are really a paradigm shift that can change the world,” and the Dalai Lama wrote the preface to Tsabary’s first book, The Conscious Parent, which became a New York Times bestseller.
+Oprah is quoted on the cover of Tsabary’s The Awakened Family as saying “[Dr] so evolved that her ideas are really a paradigm shift that can change the world,” and the Dalai Lama wrote the preface to Tsabary’s first book, The Conscious Parent, which became a New York Times bestseller.
 Even Pink is a fan.

 If Tsabary’s Buddha-like wisdom could potentially transform the world (because there’s no way Oprah would exaggerate, right?), then maybe it could slightly shift the dynamics between me and my girls.